Nmension/nmension.github.io/_posts/2025-06-27-nvidia-report.md

 ##### **III.a.
 Fundamentals against Valuation:**
-  - As a more insightful indicator than Market Capitalization (MC) alone, I selected Enterprise Value (EV) as an in-between internal and external indicator, as it also takes into account the capital structure of the company.
+  - As a more insightful indicator than Market Capitalization (MC) alone, Enterprise Value (EV) gets selected as an in-between internal and external indicator, as it also takes into account the capital structure of the company.
 Here's its formula:

 $$